Paulou74/pypricingchain/pypricingchain/README.md

 # pypricingchain

-Pybacktestchain was cool, but it was missing a pricing feature ...
+pybacktestchain was cool, but it was missing a pricing feature ...

 ## Installation